simonesilvestroni/m2m-website/_pages/about.md

 {: .list-hr }
 - Graduated in 1995 (bass and music theory) at the _CPM Music Institute_ in Milan.
 - Throughout the 1990s, I acquired audio skills in music studios, freelancing as a [bass player](/blog/tag/bass/).
 Later, I specialised in [mix](/blog/tag/mix/) and [master](/blog/tag/master/).
+- Worked as a desktop publishing specialist from the early Nineties to the mid 2000s.
+It turned out to be a gate towards honing a [parallel career in web design](https://simonesilvestroni.com), first in Italy then the UK.
 - I was hired at the end of 1999 as a [sound designer](/blog/tag/sound-design/) for video games, to me the ultimate audio-visual narrative medium.
 - Participated to the 2002 GDC in San Jose, where I joined the [Game Audio Guild Network](/work/sound-design/ruff-trigger-playstation2-game/#game-developer-conference-and-gang) on the day of its foundation.
 - Graduated in 2017 at the _Berklee College of Music_ (audio mastering and music production).
+- As a composer, I released songs as [thematic collections](/work/music/) where a personal narration is at the forefront.
+- Wrote an ebook about [project management in the music industry](/blog/project-management/).

 *[GDC]: Game Developer Conference